grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 ./helper.py createplugin MyPlugin
 ```

-The created folder contains a Makefile that can be used to compile and install the module in your (previously installed) VCR Rack application:
+The created folder contains a Makefile that can be used to compile and install the module in your (previously installed) VCV Rack application:

 ```
 make && make install